 To display and customize a Data Service Agents Page:

-- 1. From the sidebar, click Workspace. - 2.
-From the ribbon, click Monitor, then click Data Service Agents, or right-click Data Services or a type of agent on the resources tree, and click Agents.
+- 1. Go to the Workspace page. - 2.
+Click Monitor, then click Data Service Agents, or right-click Data Services or a type of agent on the resources pane, and click Agents.

 The Data Services Agents page opens.